NotherWael/LimbusDialogueBoxes_EN/README.md

    - No it's not bannable, it's safe! it's a custom language mod supported by PM, It just changes the localization files.
    - PM stated "Please note that, modification of the game client beyond the language text files, such as modification of client images or in-game data could be met with legal action or bans without prior warning"
    - This Mod only modifies langauge text files, so it's safe.
 [Link For the Notice](https://store.steampowered.com/news/app/1973530/view/533220039674824558)
+   - As for the Mobile method, do it on your own risk! it's kinda similar to current visual modding, where no one has gotten banend yet but could get banned at any time. (but then again this is only modifying the text files, so in the end idk)

 2. How is this done?
    - Using the file `BattleSpeechBubbleDlg.json` you can add your own speech bubble text! (just needs the Voiceline ID and the text.)